mas-bandwidth/yojimbo/BUILDING.md

     premake5 connect

-If you are building under Visual Studio, run the "connect" project from the IDE.
+Or if you are building under Visual Studio, run the "connect" project from the IDE.

-You should now see the same match response JSON.

-Very shortly this match response will be parsed and used to establish a secure connection between client and server.
+The connect program requests a match from the macher over HTTPS, parses this JSON, extracts the data and uses it to securely connect to the server with encrypted traffic.
+This is secure because the matcher and the dedicated server instances share a private key that the client does not know, so the client can receive the encrypted connect token, but cannot read its contents or create connect tokens to pass to servers.

+This with libyojimbo, you can deploy dedicated server instances that integrate with your own matchmaker backend by passing connect tokens.

+If a client doesn't have a connect token, a client **cannot connect to your dedicated servers**.

 ## Feedback